Home/Nutritional Comparison

 Fresh Fig

-Rich in dietary fiber, fresh figs promote digestive health and help prevent constipation.
+Rich in dietary fiber, fresh figs can aid in digestion and promote gut health.

-High in antioxidants, they may help reduce oxidative stress and inflammation in the body.
+High in antioxidants, fresh figs help combat oxidative stress and may reduce the risk of chronic diseases.

 American Elderberry